 Definitions

-Tinel’s sign: Ue examiner taps over the median nerve as it passes through the carpal tunnel in the wrist.
+Tinel’s sign: The examiner taps over the median nerve as it passes through the carpal tunnel in the wrist.
 A sensation of tingling in the distribution of the median nerve over the hand is considered as a positive response [5].

-Phalen’s maneuver: Ue patient allows wrist to fall freely into maximum flexion and maintains the position for 60 seconds or more.
+Phalen’s maneuver: The patient allows the wrist to fall freely into maximum flexion and maintains the position for 60 seconds or more.
 A sensation of tingling in the distribution of the median nerve over the hand is considered as a positive response [5].

 Electrodiagnosis: A prolonged sensory and/or motor latency from the wrist to digits innervated by the median nerve was the electrophysiological diagnostic criterion of CTS [3].